 Supporting your child’s well-being

 All children at St. Peter’s take part in lessons that contain Personal, Social and Health education.
 These follow the SEAL (Social and Emotional Aspects of Learning) curriculum which develops a child’s social skills and emotional understanding as well as promoting areas such as healthy eating and anti-bullying but can also be tailored to the needs of the class in particular week.
 We have a wide range of extra-curricular activities which enable children to lead a healthy lifestyle alongside their PE lessons.
 We also offer residential trips in Year 5 and 6 which are an excellent opportunity to develop personal and social skills.
+We regularly have assemblies that celebrate difference and raise the children’s awareness.

 We use systems of positive behaviour management throughout the school.
 One example of this is our house points system.
 All the children in the school are part of a ‘house’ (Jaguars, Lions, Leopards and Tigers) and are given ‘house points’ as rewards for positive attitudes, good behaviour, effort etc. Many classes also have their own additional reward systems.